sakurakhadag/warmspringwinds.github.io/_posts/2016-12-18-image-segmentation-with-tensorflow-using-cnns-and-conditional-random-fields.md

 it can be seen as training a collection of thinned networks with weight sharing, where each network gets trained very rarely.
 During the test time, we average predictions from all of these networks.
-In the paper, the authors showed that dropout in case of linear regression is squivalent, in expection, to ridge regression.
+In the paper, the authors showed that dropout in case of linear regression is equivalent, in expection, to ridge regression.
 In our specific case we use dropout only for fully-connected layers (fully connected layers that we casted to convolutional ones).
 This explains why the loss for the final model is almost twice less then during the last iteration --